systopia/de.systopia.committees/docs/index.md

 1. *Yes*, in theory this framework could also be used to import/sync only contacts without any further structures, but there might be better tools around for this.
-   On the other hand, updating memberships based on a complete and up-to-date list of members might be a better fit.
+   On the other hand, updating memberships based on a complete and up-to-date list of members might be a good job for this framework.

 2. The individual modules might have additional requirements or dependencies.
 Those should be listed in the documentation, but the module will also give you a warning if you want to run it and the requirements aren't met.

-3. All specialised modules that don't make sense for another user should be provided by a separate extension using a Symfony hook.
+3. All specialised modules that don't make sense for another user should be provided by a separate extension using a Symfony hook - and should *not* be part of this extension.